Guide To Buying A House After Bankruptcy

 Dismissal Vs. Discharge Of Your Bankruptcy Claim

-In some cases, the court will dismiss Chapter 7 claims if it determines to repay creditors some or all of what they are owed.
-The determine the debtor’s income is sufficient, given the cost of living and average incomes in your area.
+In some cases, the court will dismiss Chapter 7 claims if it determines debtors have the ability to repay creditors some or all of what they are owed.
+The court determines the debtor’s income is sufficient, given the cost of living and average incomes in your area.
 If your bankruptcy declaration is dismissed, you end up back where you started.

-If the court accepts a claim for relief, the Chapter 7 filing results in the liquidation of the debtor’s assets and the debts being discharged.
-That means, that the debtor is no longer a debtor and can begin with a fresh start and much worse credit.
+If the court accepts a claim for relief, the Chapter 7 bankruptcy filing results in the liquidation of the debtor’s assets and the debts being discharged.
+This is referred to as a bankruptcy discharge, which means that the debtor is no longer a debtor (at least for the items included in the bankruptcy) and can begin with a fresh start, albeit with a substantially lower credit score.
 With a Chapter 13 bankruptcy, the discharge is usually granted 4 years after filing, as repayment plans typically last 3 – 5 years.

 Getting A Mortgage After Bankruptcy: Waiting Periods

 Understand it’ll take time to rebuild the trust needed for lenders to consider your application.
-In most cases, the soonest Rocket Mortgage® can help you refinance your house or get into a new one is 1 year after the discharge or dismissal of your bankruptcy.
+In most cases, the earliest Rocket Mortgage® can help you refinance your house after bankruptcy or get into a new one is 2 years after the discharge or dismissal.

-The length of the waiting period depends on the type of bankruptcy you filed and the type of loan you want to get.
+The length of the waiting period depends on the type of bankruptcy you’ve filed and the type of mortgage loan you want to get.

-FHA loans are a pretty good mortgage option after bankruptcy.
+FHA loans are a pretty good mortgage option for most post-bankruptcy borrowers, whether they’ve filed for Chapter 7 or 13 bankruptcy.